Special Issue: Prepare for Altseason :-)

 This is a speculative market.
 Nobody knows which cryptos will catch on or which ones have the best tech.
 Until we have a few years of real-world implementations and usage, you can’t pick winners.
 At best, you can make an educated guess.

-With so much upside, in a market where the losers cost you little and the winners deliver insane returns, you can afford to be wrong a few times and still do very well.
+With so much upside, in a market where the losers cost you little and the winners deliver insane returns, you can afford to be wrong quite often and still do very well.
+Most of my altcoins lag the overall market.
+A few died.
+Some returned 10,000% already, with lots of room to run.

 Can you share your personal portfolio?